chornberger-c2c/vagrant-ansible-dynamic-inventory/README.md

 This is a fork from https://github.com/ansible-collections/community.general/blob/main/scripts/inventory/vagrant.py with some modifications to work with newer Vagrant releases.

+Changes include:

+- the directory name where the Vagrantfile lies is used as `ansible_host`

-Reads `vagrant global-status` to find running VMs and creates a dynamic inventory to be used by ansible.
+- reads `vagrant global-status --prune` to find running VMs

+Sample calls:

 ```
 ansible -i vagrant-ansible-dynamic-inventory/vagrant-inventory.py --list-hosts all